 Terminal Phase End: The patient dies or the patient’s condition changes and death is no longer likely within days (that is, the patient is now stable or deteriorating).

-The diagnosis established after study to be chiefly responsible for occasioning the patient's episode of admitted patient care.
+The diagnosis established after study to be chiefly responsible for occasioning an episode of admitted patient care (hospitalisation).
+Diagnoses are recorded using the relevant edition of the International statistical classification of diseases and related health problems, 10th revision, Australian modification (ICD-10-AM).

 The episode of admitted patient care, which can be a total hospital stay (from admission to discharge, transfer or death) or a portion of a hospital stay (beginning or ending in a change of type of care; for example, from Acute care to Rehabilitation).
 Separation also means the process by which an admitted patient completes an episode of care by being discharged, dying, transferring to another hospital or changing type of care.

-A PBS/RPBS subsidised prescription is where, for those items listed on the PBS/RPBS, a government subsidy is applied when the dispensed price of a medication exceeds the patient co-payment.
-The PBS and RPBS covers the diffference between the full cost of the medication and the patient co-payment.
+A PBS/RPBS prescription is subsidised when the dispensed price of a medication exceeds the patient co-payment.
+The PBS and RPBS covers the difference between the full cost of the medication and the patient co-payment.

 The total hours worked per week in the profession.